d4rkstar/openserverless-site/content/en/docs/tutorial/form-validation/_index.md

 draft: false
 ---

+### The Contact Package

+The contact form we just uploaded does not do anything.
+To make it work let’s start to fill our `package` directory with backend actions.

 ## Form validation

-Now that we have a contact form and a package for our actions, we have to handle the submission.
+We well start to handle the form submission.
 We can do that by adding a new action that will be called when the form is submitted.
-Let’s create a `submit.js` file in our `packages/contact` folder.
+Let’s create a `submit.js` file inside our `packages/contact` folder.

 You directory structure should looks like this: